-Only the headteacher (or the acting headteacher) has the power to exclude a child from school.
-The headteacher may exclude a child for one or more fixed periods, for up to 45 days in any one school year.
+Only the Head Teacher or Deputy Head has the power to exclude a child from school.
+The Head Teacher may exclude a child for one or more fixed periods, for up to 45 days in any one school year.
 In extreme and exceptional circumstances the headteacher may exclude a child permanently.
 It is also possible for the headteacher to convert a fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.